Overview

 Note: You can read all about this topic in the following articles in our knowledge base:

-Archiving completed Projects
+Archiving Completed Projects

 Note: Archiving or deleting Projects does not remove any hyperlinks that exist on Plans, Photos, Files, Reports, or Forms.